AdlanSADOU/pirate_sandbox_2d/README.md

 ## On Windows

-First of all, you should have the Visual C++ compiler installed that comes with the Visual Studio installation.
+First of all, you should have the Visual C++ compiler installed that comes with the Visual Studio Community.
-Also, I'm using Visual Studio Code for this project and it should `just work`.
+Also, we're using Visual Studio Code for this project and it should `just work`.

 To build this repository you'll need:
 - `Visual Studio Community 2017` atleast